Red String Bracelet

 Put this bracelet on and make a wish.

-It is an ancient custom practiced by wearing The Red String on our left wrist, we can receive a vital connection to the protective energies as an amulet (segula) for safety and success, etc.
+It is an ancient custom practiced by wearing The Red String on our left wrist, we can receive a vital connection to the protective energies as an amulet (segula) for safety, success, and good fortune.

 By tying this thread, it is perceived that protecting all from the evil.
 It is also believed that if a red string bracelet, it is like a spiritual blessing

-- Red has been a color used throughout history to ward off negative energies and is a symbol of blood, of protection.
+- Red has been a color used throughout history to ward off negative energies and is a symbol of protection.

 - No longer limited only to bracelets, some men carry red strings in their wallets, or